azariak/TutorFlowAI/README.md

 - Remember user preference for resize of whiteboard/chat
 - Allow user to create a branch of chat for non-linear conversations
 - Create "lessons" to help people learn particular topics
+- Autopopup for settings when API server and local api fail

 #### Color Scheme
 - Off-white: #FFECD1